 This isn’t a full list.
 If you’re very worried about how you or a loved one are feeling, call your provider or 9-1-1 right away.

 Babylon is a convenient way for Home State Health members to obtain telehealth services.
 You will receive [24-hour] access to in-network healthcare providers for non-emergency medical issues.
 Get medical advice, a diagnosis or a prescription by video or phone.
 For more information about Home State Health services, please www.homestatehealth.com or call 1-855-694-(HOME) 4663

 If you are having anxiety or stress or need emotional support, *Behavioral health services are available at the same link, 24/7 Access to a Doctor, Monday - Friday 7:00 a.m. to 7 p.m.
 CST

-- Wash your hands thoroughly and frequently.
-Use soap and water for at least 20 seconds.
+- Wash your hands often.
+Use soap and water.
+Wash for at least 20 seconds.

-- Cover your mouth when you cough or sneeze by coughing/sneezing into your elbow.
+- Cover your mouth when you cough or sneeze by coughing or sneezing into your elbow.
 If you cough or sneeze into your hands, be sure to wash with soap and water before touching anything.